Christ’s Living Stones

 Suzan Wahhab

 Suzan Wahhab, born in Jerusalem after the 1967 occupation, grew up in Ramallah before migrating to Sydney in the 1980s.
 Her grandparents were refugees from the 1948 Palestinian Nakba.
 A CPA and financial strategist, Suzan co-founded Money Intelligence and shares her family’s Nakba story in her book Money Intelligence – Anchored in Values.
-She believes Palestinian Christians have a duty to seek a peaceful solution to the Palestinian cause and envisions PCiA as a platform for their voices of peace in Australia.
+She acts as a financial strategic adviser to Christian and secular charities.
+She is Treasurer for Friends of Sabeel Australia, Treasurer for BPW Sydney branch, Director of Finance for Business and Professional Women Australia and Treasurer for Meditation HQ charity.
+Suzan believes Palestinian Christians have a duty to seek a peaceful solution to the Palestinian cause and envisions PCiA as a platform for their voices of peace in Australia.

 Bassam Dally, born in Kufir Yassif near Akka, is a university professor of engineering with a PhD in Combustion Science from the University of Sydney.
 He is listed in the top 2% of scientists worldwide by Stanford University for 2021.
 Bassam has been active in Palestine-related activities in Australia for 16 years, including work with APAN, AFOPA, and Glimmer of Hope, and established the annual Edward Said Memorial Lecture in Adelaide.
 Bassam believes all Palestinian communities should assert their connection to Palestine and celebrate their heritage.
 His vision for PCiA is to create a home for Palestinian Christians in Australia, strengthen cultural ties, and support the Palestinian cause in Australia.